Nora Slawik: Metropolitan Council

 In December 2018, Governor Tim Walz announced that he would appoint Nora Slawik as Chairwoman of the Metropolitan Council to join his incoming cabinet.
 Nora was officially sworn in as chair on January 9, 2019.
 As chair of the council and Cabinet member she oversaw policymaking, planning, and services in the areas of water, transportation, parks, and housing for the Twin Cities metropolitan region.
 The council's work is performed by three primary organizational divisions: community development, environmental services, and the transportation division that includes Metro Transit and the Metropolitan Transportation Services.
 On October 31, 2019 she submitted her letter of resignation to Governor Walz citing health issues, stepping down on November 15.

-Education

-Slawik graduated from Arizona State University with a B.S. in Recreation Administration and later earned a Master of public administration (M.P.A.) from the Humphrey School of Public Affairs at the University of Minnesota.
-She has since served there as an adjunct professor and mentor.

 Post-political career

 After stepping down as Chair of the Metropolitan Council in 2019, Slawik was appointed Executive Director of the Century College Foundation in White Bear Lake, Minnesota.
 There, she led fundraising, alumni engagement, and private foundation grants for the state college.
+Slawik retired from Century College in July 2025.

-In July 2025, she was named Executive Director of the Mahtomedi Area Educational Foundation (MAEF), a nonprofit organization supporting public education in the Mahtomedi School District.
+In August 2025, she continued her nonprofit fundraising consulting practice.
+Clients included the Mahtomedi Area Educational Foundation (MAEF) supporting public education in the Mahtomedi Area Schools.

 Slawik remains active in civic and educational initiatives.
-She is a member of the White Bear Lake Rotary, the White Bear Area Chamber Board, and the White Bear Lake Economic Development Corporation.
+She is a member of the White Bear Lake Rotary.